jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### Contact Form

-The contact form provides a way for the user to book a table at the bar by providing the following details
+The contact form provides a way for the user to book a table at the bar by providing the following details:

 - Name
 - Email